Ethical fading occurs when we are so focused on other aspects of a decision that its ethical dimensions fade from view.

 As time distances us from the decision we have made, the ethical issues may start to reappear.
-We may feel the need to reduce the dissonance that results from the conflict of our view of ourselves as ethical people and the unethical action we have committed.
+We may feel the need to reduce the cognitive dissonance that results from the conflict between our view of ourselves as ethical people and the unethical action that we have committed.
 Studies show that offering people an opportunity to wash their hands after behaving immorally is often enough to restore their self-image.
-There’s a reason we talk about starting with a “clean” slate.
+There is a reason we talk about starting with a “clean” slate.

 Studies show, for example, that people who want to buy an article of clothing that they know was manufactured with child labor will suddenly view child labor as less of a societal problem than they thought before.
 Moral disengagement allows us to suspend our personal codes of ethics, yet continue to view ourselves as ethical people.